Skip to main content

 If you’re ready to change some habits to be able to keep our sermon prep out of your weekends.
 Here’s how:

 Start by planning a sermon schedule for your year.
-You know when your holiday messages will happen.
-Christmas always happens in December, Easter is in the Spring, Thanksgiving in November, and the list goes on.
+You know when your holiday messages will happen – Christmas always happens in December, Easter is in the Spring, Thanksgiving in November, and so on.
 You also can expect to go on vacation.
 These will always happen, and you cannot be surprised by them.

 Plan out all 52 weeks, and you’ll discover that there are about 5-10 messages that are already slightly decided for you.
 Some weeks are easy to plan ahead because you don’t need to wait until November to think about Christmas.
 You can start planning much earlier.

-Schedule your sermon prep during the week and note it down in your calendar.
+Schedule your sermon prep during the week and note it in your calendar.
 Your calendar is your friend, and it won’t lie to you.
 It takes time to get a good message ready.
-If you wait until late in the week to start working on your prep, you will have to keep on working on your weekend days.
-Unless you decide to neglect the quality, which I’m convinced you’d never do that.
+If you wait until late in the week to start working on your prep, you must keep working on your weekend days.
+Unless you neglect the quality, I’m convinced you’d never do that.
 It usually requires at least 10-20 hours a week to get it ready.
 So plan it out in your friendly calendar.

-You know you will preach on April 22.
-Start working on it on April 2nd.
+If you know you will preach on April 22, start working on your sermon by April 2nd.
 This gives you time to get things ready.
 At first, it will feel weird to be so far ahead of time.
 But you’ll get the hang of it.
 You will never regret having a head start on your message, but you will regret starting too late!

 Your freedom area is where you are free from any disturbances or free to work peacefully.
-It can be your church or home office, a coffee shop, your RV, wherever.
-The idea is that you find that place that allows you to work as freely as possible.
+It can be your church, home office, coffee shop, RV, or wherever.
+The idea is to find a place that allows you to work as freely as possible.

-I have a couch in my living room, and it is known to be my thinking spot.
+I have a couch in my living room, known as my thinking spot.
 If I sit there, I’m in thinking and reflection mode.

-Once you’ve discovered your freedom area, you then need to prep your sermon during specific hours.
+Once you’ve discovered your freedom area, you must prep your sermon during specific hours.
 Set aside the time when you’re the most productive.
-10 AM to 2 PM and 9 PM to 11 PM are my prime hours.
+My prime hours are 10 AM to 2 PM and 9 PM to 11 PM.
 I can easily work focused during those hours.
 I choose not to make those PM hours happen every night.
-After all, I have kids and am happily married and want it to continue that way!
+After all, I have kids and am happily married, and I want it to continue that way!

 This is the secret ingredient.
-Psalm 1:2 (TPT) is poetically speaking about the one who follows God’s ways: “His passion is to remain true to the Word of “I AM,” meditating day and night the true revelation of light.”
-Colossians 3:16 (NASB) adds, “Let the word of Christ richly dwell within you.”
+Psalm 1:2 poetically describes the one who follows God’s ways: “His passion is to remain true to the Word of ‘I AM,’ meditating day and night the true revelation of light” (TPT).
+Colossians 3:16 adds, “Let the word of Christ richly dwell within you” (NASB).

 Let the word of God take root in you.
 Let its effects percolate your mind and spirit.
-For that to happen, you need to make certain points 3 to 6 take place.
+For that to happen, you need to make specific points 3 to 6 occur.

 Dr Leonard Sweet says, “The more you marinate your mind and soak your soul in the Scriptures, the more the Word becomes your words – the more its words become part of the warp and woof of your life, including your unique phrasings and idioms.”